SEN-RAD/animaps/README.md

 # Animaps

-This project was created using React, Node, Express, Tachyons, and PostgreSQL.
+This project was created using React, Node, Express, Knex, ReactLeaflet, Tachyons, and PostgreSQL.

-## Idea

-My girlfriend loves animals and asked me if I could build an app to record all the places where we've seen them, which could then be shared with others.
-I said: 'I sure can try!'.
-This is the result :D I was largely influenced by this website: https://calisthenics-parks.com/.
-The idea is to make it like that, but with animals, instead of calisthenics parks.

-### Functionality
+### Idea and Functionality

-The user can use the map or search bar to find spots for animal/wildlife watching, or use the Add spot section to add his own spots.
+It's a community-oriented application on which users can find spots for animal watching by exploring the map or using the search bar, and add their own locations to the database.

 ### Lessons Learned

-* How to build a full-stack app from scratch.
+* How to build and deploy a full-stack application from scratch.
 * How to integrate OpenStreetMaps using ReactLeaflet.
-* How to use GET and POST HTTP methods in conjunction.
+* How to use GET and POST HTTP requests in conjunction to insert and retrieve data from a database.
-* How to use chatGPT to assist me in my coding.
+* How to work with ChatGPT.

 ### Room for Improvement